andrewankenobi/GFSA/README.md

-# Startup Research Pipeline
+# Startup Analyzer Suite

-A streamlined system for extracting, analyzing, and managing startup data through web scraping and AI-powered analysis with Google Search integration.
+A comprehensive suite for startup analysis, including a research pipeline for data gathering and a web application for visualization and interaction.

 ## Overview

-This application provides an end-to-end solution for researching startups:

-1. **Web Scraping**: Extracts content from startup websites including about pages, team information, social media links, and contact details
-2. **AI Analysis**: Uses Google's Gemini 2.0 Flash with mandatory Google Search integration to generate comprehensive startup insights
-3. **Data Management**: Creates structured JSON outputs for historical reference and consumption
+This solution consists of two main components:

+1. **Research Pipeline**: Extracts and analyzes startup data using AI-powered analysis with Google Search integration
+2. **Web Application**: Visualizes startup data and provides an interactive chat interface for data exploration

 ## Features

+### Research Pipeline

 - **Comprehensive Web Scraping**: Intelligent extraction of key pages and information
 - **AI-Powered Analysis**: Structured analysis of business model, market position, SWOT, investment potential, and technology
 - **Required Google Search Grounding**: Enhances analysis with real-time web search data using Google's official API
 - **Efficient Data Processing**: Asynchronous operations for optimized performance
 - **Smart File Management**: Automatic archiving of old data and generation of reference files

+### Web Application

+- **Dashboard with clickable startup cards**: Quick access to all analyzed startups
+- **Detailed startup analysis pages**: Comprehensive view of all analysis data
+- **AI chat assistant using Gemini 2.0**: Interactive query functionality with search grounding
+- **Cross-reference information between startups**: Compare and analyze multiple startups

 ## Directory Structure